luigiselmi/iot/docs/Docker_Swarm.md

     $ docker stack deploy -c docker-compose-provider2.yaml gec

-The following link https://docs.docker.com/get-started/part4/ shows the detail how services running on swarm.
+Follow the [Docker documetation](https://docs.docker.com/get-started/part4/) to learn the details of how services run on swarm mode.

 All configurations of services are also in those files, docker-compose-provider.yaml and docker-compose-consumer.yaml.
 Provider and consumer are separately deployed on two nodes.
 The overlay network should be external and attachable.